 Revoking your agent’s appointment, however, is not as simple.
 To do this, you must inform your supervising physician or health care provider of your intent or revoke your agent’s appointment in a signed document.

 Advance Healthcare Directive - Let Me Help

-If you want to set up an Advance Health Care Directive and are unsure on how to proceed, I am happy to answer your queries.
+If you want to set up an Advanced Health Care Directive and are unsure of how to proceed, I am happy to answer your queries.